JIsernhagen/ISLR/README.md

 # ISLR
 Introduction to Statistical Learning in R textbook exercises.
+This textbook is the theoretical user manual for DataRobot.